mattyoung101/tamara/papers/thesis/pages/chapters/results.typ

 in particular circuits where the voter does _not_ consist of the majority of logic elements, perform better under fault injection.

-To investigate further, I performed a sweep of fault-injection tests with a 2-bit, 4-bit, 8-bit, 16-bit, 24-bit and 32-bit multiplexer respectively, which is shown in Figure XX.
+To investigate further, I performed a sweep of fault-injection tests with a 1-bit, 2-bit, 4-bit, 8-bit, 16-bit, 24-bit and 32-bit multiplexer respectively, which is below shown in @fig:muxbitsweep.

-#TODO("")

 #figure(
+    image("../../diagrams/mux_bit_sweep.svg", width: 87%),
+    caption: [ Sweep of fault-injection tests on differing-width multiplexers ] ) <fig:muxbitsweep>

+@fig:muxbitsweep confirms my earlier hypothesis: circuits _do_ perform better when they have higher bit-widths, and thus are more complicated, and in turn have more area to inject faults into that is _not_ the voter.
+This would lend credence to the idea that the circuits I have been testing earlier are, in fact, too _simple_.
+Assuming the TaMaRa algorithm could process them, we should be testing with more complex circuits, in which case we should see better results.

+@fig:allunprotectedcomb shows the combined results of all combinatorial circuits under unprotected voter fault injection tests.

+#figure(
-    image("../../diagrams/all_comb_unprot.svg", width: 80%),
+    image("../../diagrams/all_comb_unprot.svg", width: 70%),
     caption: [ Comparison of all results for unprotected voter combinatorial circuits ] ) <fig:allunprotectedcomb>

-@fig:allunprotectedcomb shows the combined results of all combinatorial circuits under unprotected voter fault injection tests.
 In this case, rather than being an inverse logarithmic curve, all tests have a very sharp fall-off in the percentage of mitigated faults, even between one and two faults.
 Note that, even in the case of one fault, only between 50% and 60% of faults were mitigated, and this declines sharply to between roughly 5% and 15% at two faults.
 Although this is an unfortunate result, recall from @tab:voterarea that the voter